PyPSA/PyPSA/doc/components.rst

 Standard 2-winding transformer types.

-If for a transformer the attribute "type" is non-empty, then these values are used for the transformer's electrical parameters.
+If for a transformer the attribute "type" is non-nan, then these values are used for the transformer's electrical parameters.